7 Benefits of Aerobic Exercise

 5 | Improve Memory

-The Journal Comprehensive Physiology outlines the evidence that aerobic exercise helps to diminish the loss of brain tissue during aging and enhances cognition.
-It helps to improve our memory and keep it longer as you age.
+The Journal Comprehensive Physiology outlines the evidence that aerobic activity helps to diminish the loss of brain tissue during aging and enhances cognition.
+Aerobic fitness helps to improve our memory and keep it longer as you age.

 6 | You Get Stronger

-Sometimes what we want from a workout is this—to get stronger.
+Sometimes what we want from a cardio workout is this—to get stronger.
 And, if you are practicing regular aerobic exercise, you will.
-It is one of the most significant benefits of adding aerobics into your routine.
-Your muscles and ligaments will strengthen, helping you to walk further, lift heavier, and keep your posture and stability intact as you age.
+It is one of the most significant benefits of adding aerobics into your regular exercise routine.
+Your muscles and ligaments will strengthen, helping you to walk further, lift heavier, and keep your body composition and posture and stability intact as you age.

 7 | Make Friends